 The Department of Art, Music, and Theatre includes academic programs of study in the disciplines of Art, Music, and Theatre.
-Art offers a B. A. in Visual Arts, as well as a minor in Visual Arts.
-Theatre offers a minor in Theatre, and Music provides various curricular and co-curricular offerings.
+Art offers a BA in Visual Arts, as well as a Minor I Visual Arts.
+Theatre offers a Minor in Theatre, and Music provides various curricular and co-curricular offerings.
 The Department of Art, Music, and Theatre fosters study in the practical application of the various arts disciplines, as well as study in the historical, cultural and philosophical underpinnings of each discipline.
-Art classes are listed in the course schedule under visual arts, with the prefix ART.
+Art classes are listed in the course schedule under Visual Arts, with the prefix, ART.
 Music classes are listed in the course schedule under MUS, and Theatre classes are listed in the course schedule under THE.
 Please refer to each discipline's catalog entry or website for information about courses, degree offerings, and co-curricular opportunities.